intel/llvm/sycl/doc/ABIPolicyGuide.md

    it is clear, why breaking ABI is necessary.
 2. Fix failing ABI tests in your Pull Request.
 Use aforementioned techniques to update test files.
-3. Update the library version according to the policies.
+3. If Pull Request introduces a breaking change, update the library version according to the policies.